rajaneesh80/Code_Int_Data_Centric_Project_1.0/README.md

 <ul>

-<li> I dont cook much at home inspired me to make a tool to remeber the recipies </li>
+<li> I don't cook much at home inspired me to make a tool to remeber the recipies </li>

 </ul>